 Scope of E-invoicing in light of RCM transactions

-As is known by now, companies having previous year turnover above Rs.
-500 CR will be required to register their invoices with Invoice Registration Portal (IRP) from 1st October 2020 and will receive Invoice Registration Number (IRN) and signed QR code details as to authenticate the generated invoice.
+As is known by now, companies having turnover in any of the FY from 2017 above Rs.
+500 CR will be required to register their invoices with Invoice Registration Portal (IRP) from 1st October 2020.
+They will receive Invoice Registration Number (IRN) and signed QR code details to authenticate the generated invoice.
+Now recently as notified Rs.
+100 cr. above turnover companies also need to comply with E-invoice mandate from 1st Jan 2021.
 The documents covered under e-invoicing are -Invoice, Debit Note and Credit Note.

-As of now the scope is limited to transactions covering outward B2B supplies (i.e. supplies from registered taxpayer to registered counterparty), Export, Deemed Export, transactions through SEZ developer and transaction through E-commerce operator and B2B reverse charge transactions.
+As of now, the scope is limited to transactions covering outward B2B supplies (i.e. supplies from the registered taxpayer to registered counter-party), Export, Deemed Export, Supplies to SEZ and transaction through E-commerce operator and B2B reverse charge transactions.

-And exemption from e-Invoicing and QR code has been granted to some sectors such as the insurance, banking, financial institutions, NBFCs, GTA2, and passenger transportation service, etc. Here if these sectors are providing any services other than core services then those transactions will fall under E-invoicing.
+Exemption from E-invoicing and QR code has been granted to some sectors such as SEZ Units, insurance, banking, financial institutions, NBFCs, GTA2, and passenger transportation service, etc. Here if these sectors are providing any services other than core services then those transactions will fall under E-invoicing.

-- Transaction through E-commerce comes under RCM.
-And these transactions covered under GST E-invoicing.
+- If transaction through E-commerce comes under RCM then these transactions are also covered under GST E-invoicing.
+And E-commerce operator can also generate IRN for the same.

-- if we see here, GTA come under RCM notified services.
-But it is exempted as of now from E-invoicing.
+- If we see here, GTA comes under RCM notified services but it is exempted as of now from E-invoicing.
+SEZ units are exempted from E-invoicing however the SEZ developer needs to generate IRN as they fall under E-invoice mandate.

 |RCM Transaction Type||E-invoice Applicable||Points to note|